 An essential aspect of compliance is documenting the link between a set of regulations (for example, an ISO standard when pursuing certification) and the corresponding objects in the management systems that fulfill these regulations or requirements.

-The Compliance Matrices are available from the standard tiles on the Compliance Desktop.
-One tile for regulatory compliance and another for requirements,
+The Compliance Matrices are available from the standard tiles on the Compliance Desktop (version 10.9 and earlier).
+One tile for regulatory compliance and another for requirements.

-The Compliance Matrices can also be access from the left-menu under Compliance.
+The Compliance Matrices can also be accessed from the left-menu under Compliance.

 The tile “Compliance and Gap Analysis” and the menupoint “Regulatory compliance” provides access to the list of Regulation Diagrams in the repository.
 The Regulation Diagram allows the user to create a diagram containing the relevant regulation for a specific purpose.
 This may be the entire set of clauses in an ISO standard, or it may be a selected set of regulations that the business needs to document compliance towards.